 4. Build Quality Habits

+Don’t put life on hold waiting for the “right” partner.
+Plan your future as a single person and enjoy the present while staying open to love.
 If you plan to live life to the fullest, as you are, you can approach dating without desperation.
-It is understandable to have these feelings of desperation, but be careful not to let them own you.
 There is opportunity in the desire for connection and a family in your future.
 Plan to be in a good position to have that if the right person comes into your life.

 6. Look In Good Places